dzackgarza/dotfiles/math_quotes.md

 "All analysts spend half their time hunting through the literature for inequalities which they want to use and cannot prove." - G.H.
 Hardy

+In describing the natural understanding we have of factoring, the famous mathematician Paul Erdos would have said, "Every baby knows that any integer greater than one can be factored into a product of primes."
+While Erdos often exaggerated what babies know, it is certainly true that most grade school children know it.